Jason897571/Password-Generator/README.md

 ### It is a password generator to insure the security of your account.
 This tool randomly generate a strong password based on the rule you choose.

 ## User Input
-### firstly, you need to choose how long the password is in the prompt.
+### Firstly, you need to choose how long the password is in the prompt.
 If the input is less than 8 or more than 128, the user need to input again until a vaild length is input.
-### secondly, you need to choose whether the password should include lowercase,uppercase,numeric or special characters. if no criteria are choosen, the user need to choose at least one.
+### Secondly, you need to choose whether the password should include lowercase,uppercase,numeric or special characters. if no criteria are choosen, the user need to choose at least one.

 ## How it works?